-The app was first made live on the 6th February 2017.
+The app was first made live (for Android) on the 6th February 2017.

-The Premium Upgrade, which shows current values in used and as-new condition for all of the hundreds of coins contained within the app costs £2.99.
+The upgrade, which shows current values in used and as-new condition for all of the hundreds of coins contained within the app costs £3.99.

 The upgrade includes one year of free updates to the valuations, which are made usually once or twice a month.

 As of the new release made in mid August 2017 the Android app is currently approx. 60mb in size.

 The iOS version is approx..
 80mb in size.

 The large size is due to the amount of images that are included in a few different size formats – one large version and at least two other versions to best suit various screen sizes.

 The app can be used without an internet connection.
 The pictures and data are always there and can be viewed from anywhere in the universe!